marvtdawson/emailAdminApp/README.md

 ## Java Console Email Admin Application

 The email admin app is a basic Java console web application that allows university administrative employees to send internal emails.
+The primary focus of this tutorial application is to introduce you to Java basic language and the Java Scanner package.

 #### Project Structure
 Basic Java project template

+##### Add-Ons
+To improve functionality I added JUnit5 and JDBC with a MySQL driver connection for CRUD.

 ##### Classes
 * Main
 * Email
+* EmailService
+* UserInfo
+* UserInfoDAOService

+##### Test Classes
+* EmailServiceTest
+* UserInfoDAOServiceTest
+* UserInfoTest

 The application capture various class fields such as: